ChargeParityTime/chargeparitytime.github.io/index.md

 ## 🌟 Selected Work (Highlight)
 ### [Hyperbolic Disc Embedding of Functional Human Brain Connectomes]
 This study proposes a novel method to embed human brain functional connectomes into a hyperbolic space.
-By utilizing **hyperbolic disc embedding**, we revealed the hierarchical organization of resting-state fMRI networks {% cite whi2022hyperbolic %}.
+By utilizing **hyperbolic disc embedding**, we revealed the hierarchical organization of resting-state fMRI networks.

-Additionally, we identified characteristic functional cores using k-core percolation analysis, offering new insights into brain topology {% cite whi2022cores %}.
+Additionally, we identified characteristic functional cores using k-core percolation analysis, offering new insights into brain topology.

 ---